shanunrandev123/Captcha-Recognition/README.md

-# Captcha Recognition using CNN + RNN
+# Captcha Recognition using Convolutional and Recurrent Neural Networks in Pytorch

 The Project aims to develop a Deep learning model to recognize and decode CAPTCHA images.
 It uses a Convolutional Neural Network and a Recurrent Neural Network to process and predict characters from captcha images.